eQTLGen/PerCohortDataPreparations/README.md

 4. Put genotype reference file into `PerCohortPreparations/bin/hase/data/` folder.
 For eQTLGen phase 2 analyses, you can get this file from **here**.

+5. Make folder `help_files`.

+6. Put probe matches file and genotype-to-expression file into `help_files`.

-5. Make folder where you want to save your encoded files for sharing.
+7. Make folder where you want to save your encoded files for sharing.
 This can be in the `per_cohort_data_preparations` folder or elsewhere.

 ### Running the conversion command